 Manus has been rewritten five times in six months.
 Five architectures.
 Same models.
 And according to Peak Ji, their biggest performance gains didn’t come from adding middleware, loop detectors, or verification hooks.
 They came from removing things.

 They removed complex tool definitions in favor of general shell execution.
-They removed "management agents" in favor of simple structured handoffs.
-They moved from an anthropomorphized org chart of specialized sub-agents (Researcher, Coder, Writer) to a flat Agent-as-a-Tool pattern where the main model invokes sub-agents like function calls.
+They removed “management agents” in favor of simple structured handoffs.
+They moved from an anthropomorphized org chart of specialized sub-agents to a flat Agent-as-a-Tool pattern where the main model invokes sub-agents like function calls.

 Vercel tells a similar story.
-They started with comprehensive tool libraries - search, code, file, API tools - every capability they could think of.
+They started with comprehensive tool libraries - every capability they could think of.
 Results were terrible.
-Agents got confused, made redundant calls, took unnecessary steps.
 They stripped to essentials, removed 80% of their tools, and agents became faster and more reliable with fewer choices.

 Phil Schmid puts it sharply: “If your harness is getting more complex while models improve, you are likely over-engineering.”